-Secondly, although the the the fact that invisalign aligners can be removed is considered to be one of their benefits (since it makes it much easier to eat, brush and floss), this is only a benefit if you'll actually wear your aligners consistently and as prescribed by your orthodontist.
+Secondly, although the fact that Invisalign aligners can be removed is considered to be one of their benefits (since it makes it much easier to eat, brush and floss), this is only a benefit if you'll actually wear your aligners consistently and as prescribed by your orthodontist.

 Some Potential Cons

 Aside from aesthetic considerations, lingual braces don't really provide any significant benefits over traditional braces.
 They will straighten your teeth in much the same way, and require just about the same treatment duration as well.

 Lingual braces can, however, be a bit more expensive than traditional braces, depending in part on what your insurance covers.

 There are also some discomfort issue to contend with.
 While traditional braces can cause irritation to the inside of the lips and cheeks, as well as the gums, some lingual braces patients have complained of irritation to the tongue.
 Invisalign clear aligners don't really cause these types of problems.